 She discusses the important impacts of climate change on Indigenous Peoples and the need for Indigenous people and knowledge to be central in climate change debates globally, before turning the discussion to creating truth and reconciliation in Australia.

-Episode 3 of The Re-(E)mergence of Nature in Culture series convened by Dr Christine Winter.
+Episode 3 of The Re-(E)mergence of Nature in Culture series convened by Dr Christine Winter and Michelle St Anne.

 The Re-(E)mergence of Nature in Culture podcast series originated from a two-day symposium, the second of its kind.
 It’s an opportunity for Indigenous scholars and people working with Indigenous scholars and Indigenous peoples to come together, discuss the ways in which culture and nature are entwined in the philosophies, lives and strengths of indigenous peoples.
 Importantly, we reflect on the leadership these perspectives offer as the world faces multiple challenges such as climate change, pollution and associated biocultural destruction.